Clarion Woman Allegedly Tells Daughter to Steal Purse from Shopping Cart in Walmart Parking Lot

 On January 14, 2022, a trooper arrested an individual for an alleged DUI, who was operating that same vehicle.
 The individual that was arrested for DUI “looked similar” to the individual who exited the Trailblazer and entered Walmart on January 10, 2022, the complaint states.

-The employee also was able to get images of the two females as they were in the vestibule.
+The employee also was able to get images of the two females as they were in Walmart’s vestibule.

 Upon further investigation, troopers were able to discover through interviewing a known female for a separate incident that John Goodman was driving the vehicle the night the purse was stolen from Walmart’s parking lot.
 The known female related she remembered being at Walmart with her mom Kassie Deloe and John Goodman the day the purse was taken.